 You should also avoid swerving in front of a truck or brake suddenly when a truck is behind you.
 Though this may not be possible when trying to avoid an accident, it is important to always remain awake and alert while behind the wheel and give yourself plenty of room between vehicles.

 When an accident was inevitable, you do not have to go through the legal process alone.
-Call on our lawyers to help you through these difficult times.
+Call on our attorneys to help you through these difficult times.

-Since 1995, Leonard Law Group has recovered more than $500 million for our clients!
+Since 1996, Leonard Law Group has recovered more than $750,000,000 for our clients!
 Contact us today to learn more about your legal options.
 Spanish-speaking services available.

 Clients Share Their StoriesWe're Always Looking Out For Our Community